 Introduction / History

-The Kaang villages are in Mindat Township within southern Chin State.
-The landscape of the region of these people is mountainous.
+The Kaang villages are in Mindat Township in southern Chin State.
+The landscape of this region is mountainous.
 The Kaang area borders with the Müün [mwq] on the east, with Daai [dao] on the west and south, and with Rawngtu [weu] on the north in Mindat Township.
-All of the Kaang villages are found on the west of the Mon Chaung (stream).
-It seems that there are only four villages that identify themselves by the name Kaang and consider themselves Kaang: Old Kruk, New Kruk, Hlatui, and Yophawng.
-According to the Mindat District figures, the total population of the Kaang in 2008 was 1,438 people.
+THe Kaang villages are located west of Mon Stream.
+There are four villages that identify themselves by the name Kaang and consider themselves Kaang: Old Kruk, New Kruk, Hlatui, and Yophong.
+According to the Mindat District figures, the total population of the Kaang in 2008 was about 1,438 people.
+The Kaang have produced Christian songbooks in their language and have also done New Testament translation.

 What are Their Beliefs?